 Custom Software Development vs. Off-the-Shelf Software: Weighing the Pros and Cons

-As businesses look for software solutions to improve their operations, they often face the decision of whether to develop custom software or buy off-the-shelf software.
+As businesses look for software solutions to improve their operations, they often face the “custom software vs. off-the-shelf” decision.

-Both options have their advantages and disadvantages, and choosing the right approach can be a difficult decision.
+Both options have obvious advantages and not-so-obvious disadvantages, and choosing the right approach can be a difficult decision.

 Custom Software Development